Access to information

 1. Open access information (mandatory)

-Section 18 of the GIPA Act advises agencies that certain information is mandatory for them to publish and make accessible on their website unless there is an overriding public interest against doing so.
-This is referred to as open access information.
-It includes:
+Section 18 of the GIPA Act advises agencies that certain information is mandatory for them to publish and make accessible on their website unless there's an overriding public interest against doing so.
+This is open access information.

-The annual report outlines the operations and performance of Sydney Water for each financial year including its financial reporting for that year.
+Our past and current annual reports outline our operations and performance for each financial year, including our financial reporting for that year.

-The disclosure log contains details of the formal access applications which have been made to Sydney Water and is updated on a quarterly basis.
+The Sydney Water disclosure log contains details of the formal GIPA access applications that we've made publicly available.
+It's updated quarterly.

-The documents tabled in Parliament, other than those in response to a Parliamentary Order (such as documents tabled under a Standing Order 52) can be accessed here.
+You can access papers and reports tabled in Parliament other than those in response to a Parliamentary Order (such as documents tabled under a Standing Order 52).

-The Contract register contains a register of government contracts with Sydney Water.
-You can access it here.
+Our contract register contains a register of government contracts with Sydney Water.

-We must also keep a record of open access information (if any) that we do not make publicly available on the basis that there is an overriding public interest against disclosure.
-Currently, there is no such record.
+Under section 6(5) of the GIPA Act, we must also keep a record of open access information (if any) that we don't make publicly available on the basis that there's an overriding public interest against disclosure.
+Currently, there's no such record.

 2. Proactive release

-We continue to proactively release as much information of public interest as we can through publication on our website.
-Please refer to Reports and publications for further information.
+We continue to proactively release as much information of public interest as we can by publishing it on our website.
+You can find it in our Reports and publications.

 Accessibility on our website

 We want to make our information accessible to everyone.
-We've designed our website to meet the web content accessibility guidelines version 2.0 (WCAG 2.0) at AA level.
-Please contact us if you have problems accessing our content
+Our website is designed to meet the web content accessibility guidelines version 2.0 (WCAG 2.0) at AA level.
+Please contact us if you have problems accessing website content.

 3. Informal release

-The informal release of government information under section 8 of the GIPA Act is subject to any reasonable conditions that we thinks fit to impose.
-Government information that is already publicly available or can be easily disclosed without third party consultation or the need for public interest considerations to be made can be released informally.
+The informal release of government information under section 8 of the GIPA Act is subject to any reasonable conditions that we think fit to impose.
+Government information that's already publicly available or can be easily disclosed without third-party consultation or the need for public interest considerations to be made can be released informally.

-Examples of informal requests include requests for policy documents, guidelines, reports, publications or requests made for personal information directly related to the person making the request.
+Examples of informal requests include requests for policy documents, guidelines, reports or publications, or requests made for personal information directly related to the person making the request.
 This may be you or someone lawfully appointed by you to make the request on your behalf.

-An informal release of information can be requested by you, but it is ultimately up to us whether we consider an informal release more appropriate than a release under a formal access application.
+You can request an informal release of information, but it's ultimately up to us whether we consider an informal release more appropriate than a release under a formal access application.

-There is no timeframe governing an informal release and there are no review rights under the GIPA Act if you make a request under an informal release and you are not satisfied with Sydney Water's response.
+There's no timeframe governing an informal release, and there are no review rights under the GIPA Act if you make a request under an informal release and you're not satisfied with our response.

 • be in writing